-Glycerol that is released from the TAG, is transported to the plasma (very small molecule) and is taken up from the blood to the liver:
+Glycerol released from the TAG is transported to the plasma (very small molecule) and taken up from the blood to the liver:

-1-Glycerol is taken up from the blood to the liver and phosphorylated by hepatic glycerol kinase to produce glycerol phosphate by phosphorelating ATP to ADP.
+1-Glycerol is taken up from the blood to the liver and phosphorylated by hepatic glycerol kinase to produce glycerol phosphate by converting ATP to ADP by taking one phosphate.

-2-Then, the glycerol phosphate is oxidized by Glycerol-P dehydrogenase enzyme and converting NAD+ to NADH to form Dihydroxyacetone phosphate (this structure is used either in Glycolysis or in Gluconeogenesis).
+2-Then, the glycerol phosphate is oxidized by Glycerol-P dehydrogenase and converting NAD+ to NADH TO form Dihydroxyacetone phosphate (this structure is used in Glycolysis or in Gluconeogenesis).